-COVID-19: GUIDANCE FOR GRASSROOTS FOOTBALL
+COVID-19: GUIDANCE FOR THE WOMEN'S FOOTBALL PYRAMID, TIERS 3-6

-We want to thank you in advance for playing your vital role in helping our great game to stay safe.
-By observing Government guidance and the football-specific protocols, let's work together to ensure we can all continue to enjoy football while keeping as safe as possible.
-Please note that there is no material impact on the playing of grassroots football at this time.
+We want to thank you in advance for playing your vital part in helping our great game get going again.
+By observing Government guidance and the football-specific protocols, let's work together to ensure the transition back to enjoying football is as smooth and safe as possible.
+Please note that there is no material impact on the playing of Women's Football Pyramid (Tiers 3-6) football at this time.
 We will continue to provide updates if required going forward.

-This guidance has been updated on December 16th 2021 to reflect the Government's move to Plan B of the Covid Autumn/Winter Plan, in response to the risks of the Omicron variant.
+This guidance has been updated on December 17th 2021 to reflect the Government's move to Plan B of the Covid Autumn/Winter Plan, in response to the risks of the Omicron variant.